Welcome to KammerCards, the Gift Shop of the Museum of Institutional Ephemera (MOIE).

-The Museum and KammerCard projects owe a debt of gratitude to the OGs: The Museum of Jurassic Technology, Rare Pepes, Spells of Genesis, and CurioCards.
-Special thanks to the contributors to the SketchUp 3D Warehouse, OpenSimulator, Blender3D and the good folks at Ascribe.io, who are not only bringing the cards to the blockchain (read the whitepaper), but also providing the ability to create custom wallets and marketplaces which Mr. Oberg and Mr. Poutine would like to explore if they weren’t such crappy coders.
+The Museum and KammerCard projects owe a debt of gratitude to the Non Fungible Token (NFT) OGs: The Museum of Jurassic Technology, Rare Pepes, Spells of Genesis, and CurioCards.
+Special thanks to the contributors to the SketchUp 3D Warehouse, OpenSimulator, and Blender3D.

 Interested in contributing your own KammerCards for the collection?
 Feel free to get in touch via the Contact page and thanks again for your support.